A stable $\infty$-category for equivariant $KK$-theory: Tensor products of Cstar -categories

 As seen above the lower horizontal morphism is isometric.
 The vertical morphisms are isometric by \cite[Lem.
 6.7]{crosscat}.
 It follows that the upper horizontal morphism is isometric.
 Since $C,C'$ and $E,E'$ were arbitrary this shows Assertion \ref{iregowegwgwreggwre2} for functors which are in addition injective on objects.}

-{Since $-\otimes_{\min}\bE$ sends unitary equivalences to unitary equivalences and hence to isometries we can remove the assumption that $\phi$ is injective on objects using the same construction as in the proof of \cite[Thm.\ 18.6]{cank}.} \end{proof}
+Since $-\otimes_{\min}\bE$ sends unitary equivalences to unitary equivalences and hence to isometries we can remove the assumption that $\phi$ is injective on objects using the same construction as in the proof of \cite[Thm.\ 18.6]{cank}.
+More precisely we can find a diagram where $(1)$ and $(2)$ are injective on objects, $(1)$ is faithful, $(2)$ is a unitary equivalence.
+We get Then $(1)\otimes \bE$ is faithful by the case considered above and $(2)\otimes \bE$ is a unitary equivalence.
+We conclude that the lower horizontal map is faithful, too. \end{proof}

 The following proposition partially generalizes Lemma \ref{eriguhwiegugwergwerg} from $C^{*}$-algebras to $C^{*}$-categories.
 Let $\bI$ be a small category {and} $\bC \colon \bI\to {\nCcat}$ be a diagram.